2023-08-01 19:04:30

 It is estimated by the United Nations Food and Agriculture Organization, FAO, that at least 50 million hectares of farmland in Africa are infected with striga seeds.
 This causes damage of USD 7 billion annually and affects 300 million people in Africa.

 Raaijmakers is the head of the microbial ecology department at the Netherlands Institute of Ecology in Wageningen.
 In 2015, he was invited to brainstorm at the headquarters of the Bill & Melinda Gates Foundation in Seattle, the philanthropic fund of the Microsoft billionaire’s wife.
-“Whether I thought that fungi and bacteria could play a role in combating diseases and pests in Africa was their question.”
-It was a time when research into bacteria and fungi in soils, on plants, but also in the intestines or on the skin of people, was getting more and more interest, so Raaijmakers had some ideas about that.
+“Whether I thought that fungi and bacteria might play a role in combating diseases and pests in Africa was their question.”
+It was a time when research into bacteria and fungi in soils, on plants, but also in the intestines or on the skin of people, was getting more and more interest, so Raaijmakers had some ideas regarding that.

 “After that brainstorming session, we didn’t hear anything for a year, until an unexpected Gates employee literally knocked on my door in Wageningen, asking if I was interested in setting up a research program in Africa to combat the disastrous striga infections with the help of microorganisms. organisms.”